Border security, USA, Mexico, Canada

 The president-elect did not get what he came for.

-"I think we've said repeatedly as a country in our relations with the United States that we share the Americans' concern for safe and secure borders," Prime Minister Stephen Harper said.
+"I think we've said repeatedly as a country in our relations with the United States that we share the americans' concern for safe and secure borders," Prime Minister Stephen Harper said.
 "We believe that it is ultimately in all our economic interests, as well.
 We're prepared to work with the United States on that."

 He won Mexico's presidential election in July by 233,831 votes under a cloud of accusations of fraud.

-Choosing a political path in his 20s, Calderón was president of the PAN's youth movement.
+Choosing a political path in his 20s, Caldern was president of the PaN's youth movement.

 Criticism dogged him long before accusations of fraud during election.

 Election day, July 2, 2006 in Mexico ended in controversy with the Federal Electoral Institute (IFE) announcing that the race was too close to call.
 The IFE ordered the candidates to abstain from declaring themselves as winners.
 Both candidates disobeyed the order.
-Just after Lopez Obrador declared that he had won the election, Calderón proclaimed his victory, stating that, according to the initial figures of the IFE, he had won the election.
+Just after Lopez Obrador declared that he had won the election, Caldern proclaimed his victory, stating that, according to the initial figures of the IFE, he had won the election.

-Calderón's lead with 1.04% was marginal.
+Caldern's lead with 1.04% was marginal.

-Calderón will be calling on the White House just two days after the mid-term elections and there is much speculation about what President George W. Bush will promise Mexico's president-elect during the meeting.
+Caldern will be calling on the White House just two days after the mid-term elections and there is much speculation about what President George W. Bush will promise Mexico's president-elect during the meeting.

-Canada Free Press founding editor Judi McLeod is an award-winning journalist with 30 years experience in the print media.
-Her work has appeared on Newsmax.com, Drudge Report, Foxnews.com, Glenn Beck and The Rant.
+Canada Free Press founding editor Most recent by Judi McLeod is an award-winning journalist with 30 years experience in the print media.
+Her work has appeared on Newsmax.com, Drudge Report, Foxnews.com, Glenn Beck.
 Judi can be reached at: judi@canadafreepress.com